ElementTech/kube-reqsizer/README.md

     Minimum seconds between pod restart.
     This ensures the controller will not restart a pod if the minimum time has not passed since it has started sampling it.

+--enable-increase (default true)
+    Enables the controller to increase pod requests

+--enable-reduce (default true)
+    Enables the controller to reduce pod requests

+--max-cpu int (default 0)
+    Maximum CPU in (m) that the controller can set a pod request to.
+0 is infinite

+--max-memory int (default 0)
+    Maximum memory in (Mi) that the controller can set a pod request to.
+0 is infinite

+--min-cpu int (default 0)
+    Minimum CPU in (m) that the controller can set a pod request to.
+0 is infinite

+--min-memory int (default 0)
+    Minimum memory in (Mi) that the controller can set a pod request to.
+0 is infinite
 ```

 Disclaimer: